MADE is a paid partnership with Little Lake County.

-Ever feel like life in your house is a three ring circus?
-Kids climbing the walls, flipping off of furniture or just generally clowning around?
-Instead of threatening to sell them to the circus let them expend that energy and learn some actual circus skills at Circus Kazooo!
+Ever feel like living in your house is a three-ring circus?
+Kids climbing the walls, flipping off of furniture, or just generally clowning around?
+Instead of threatening to sell them to the circus let them expend that energy and learn some actual circus skills at Circus Kazoo!

-Jennifer “J” Richard is the owner and Leader of Circus Kazoo and our featured Mompreneur this month.
-Since “J” is my neighbor I knew her pretty well but wanted to check out the programs she offered at Circus Kazoo and find out a little bit more about it.
-The instructors that work with “J” are both circus professionals that have to travel to help her out, so right now her class schedule is limited by their schedules.
-We stopped in for one of the German Wheel classes at PCCS on Saturday afternoon.
+Jennifer “J” Richard is the owner and Leader of Circus Kazoo.
+Since “J” is my neighbor, I knew her pretty well but wanted to check out the programs she offered at Circus Kazoo and find out a little bit more about it.
+The instructors that work with “J” are circus professionals that have to travel to help her out, so right now, her class schedule is limited by their schedules.
+We stopped in for one of the German Wheel classes at PCCS on a Saturday afternoon.

 What’s a German Wheel?
-As my son described it to his dad, “it’s like a big metal hamster wheel for kids”.
-Kind of want to go run out and buy one for your backyard, right?
-Well it’s a little more complicated than that.
-These are actual metal wheels from Germany, and while they come apart they are not adjustable so each one is the size it is.
-Circus Kazoo currently has 4 of them that they can use but due to sizing this class is limited to children ages 10 and up.
-A total disappointment to my just turned 9 year old!
-“J”’s love for the circus arts is undeniable and she wouldn’t let us leave without getting to truly experience it.
+As my son described it to his dad, “it’s like a big metal hamster wheel for kids.”
+You kind of want to go run out and buy one for your backyard now, right?
+Well, it’s a little more complicated than that.
+These are actual metal wheels from Germany, and while they come apart, they are not adjustable, so each one is the size it is.
+Circus Kazoo currently has 4 of them that they can use, but this class is limited to children ages ten and up due to sizing.
+A total disappointment to my just turned 9-year-old!
+“J”’s love for the circus arts is undeniable, and she wouldn’t let us leave without getting to experience it truly.

-Prior to Circus Kazoo “J” was a Montessori teacher and those skills are obvious.
+Before Circus Kazoo “J” was a Montessori teacher, and those skills are apparent.
 My daughter is loud, very loud.
 She’s a squealer and a screamer.
-I was so impressed with “J”’s handling of her and her ability to get her to quiet down I am considering sending my daughter to her house for the summer.
-She took time and care to make sure that they kids knew what they were doing and more importantly what they shouldn’t be doing to stay safe.
-Safety is obviously very important I was impressed by how careful “J” was, making sure there were spotters on everyone and telling my kids there were things they simply could not do because she wouldn’t be able to reach both of them.
+I was so impressed with “J”’s handling of her and her ability to get her to quiet down.
+I am considering sending my daughter to her house for the summer!
+She took time and care to make sure that the kids knew what they were doing and, more importantly, what they shouldn’t be doing to stay safe.
+Safety is obviously very important.
+I was impressed by how careful “J” was, making sure there were spotters on everyone and telling my kids there were things they could not do because she wouldn’t be able to reach both of them.
 You can imagine in a class with several tween boys given a large metal wheel that things could quickly get a little crazy with them trying out stunts and showing off.
-“J” and her coaches run a tight ship and there is no goofing off or messing around at all when we were there.
-In case you’re thinking, well of course not a journalist was visiting, no one knew we were coming until we walked in!
+“J” and her coaches run a tight ship, and there is no goofing off or messing around at all when we were there.
+In case you’re thinking, well, of course not a journalist was visiting, no one knew we were coming until we walked in!

 How did Circus Kazoo come to be?